-We’ve consulted the experts to find out their top tips for creating a small living room that is big on style.
-Read on to discover the small living room ideas they suggest.
+We’ve consulted the experts to find out their top tips for creating a small living room that feels spacious and stylish.

-The bespoke media unit in this open plan reception room provides essential storage with decorative floating shelves above.
+The bespoke media unit in this open-plan reception room provides essential living room storage with decorative floating shelves above.
 Designed by London Contemporary to fit the wall shape without protruding into the room too much.

 2. Think multifunctional